 Equine gastric disease is common across all breeds and equestrian disciplines.
 Until recently, the term Equine Gastric Ulcer Syndrome (EGUS) was used to describe both Equine Squamous Gastric Disease (ESGD) and Equine Glandular Gastric Disease (EGGD).

 However, we now know that they are distinct diseases and are completely unrelated in terms of their appearance, risk factors, treatment and management.
 They both just happen to occur in the horse’s stomach!

-Before treating a horse for EGUS it is important to recognise that, depending on the clinical signs present, a range of diseases should be considered and that it is important to seek veterinary guidance.
-For example, poor appetite and unexplained weight loss are two of the most common clinical signs of EGUS, but they are not specific for EGUS and a range of other diseases such as dental disease, parasites or underlying illness should also be considered.
-Similarly, poor performance and behavioural changes are common complaints from owners of horses with EGUS, but issues such as orthopaedic or muscular disease, or sand colic, can cause identical clinical presentations.
+Before treating a horse for gastric disease it is important to recognise that, depending on the clinical signs present, a range of diseases should be considered and that it is important to seek veterinary guidance.
+For example, poor appetite and unexplained weight loss are two of the most common clinical signs of gastric disease, but they may also be present in a range of other diseases such as dental disease, parasites or underlying illness.
+Similarly, poor performance and behavioural changes are common complaints from owners of horses with gastric disease, but issues such as orthopaedic or muscular disease, or sand colic, can cause identical clinical presentations.
 Considering this, it is essential that you consult with your veterinarian prior to treatment.

-Gastroscopy remains the only method of definitively diagnosing EGUS.
-It is also a useful tool for distinguishing between squamous (ESGD) and glandular (EGGD) disease.
+Gastroscopy remains the only method of definitively diagnosing gastric disease.
+It is also the only way to distinguish between squamous (ESGD) and glandular (EGGD) disease.
 This distinction is important as the treatment regimens for the two conditions varies, as does the emphasis on specific management changes to prevent recurrence.